Português

 Imbuia Beamline

-IMBUIA1 is the infrared (IR) beamline of the Brazilian Synchrotron Light Laboratory (LNLS) in commissioning phase at the Sirius storage ring.
-The beamline is a state-of-art resource comprising two experimental stations which are dedicated to diffraction limited IR microscopy (IMBUIA-micro) and to nanoscale IR spectral-imaging (IMBUIA-nano).
-Both stations operate with synchrotron and off-line IR sources (lasers and black body radiators) covering the entire mid-IR range.
-The design goal for IMBUIA was to provide a user-friendly, multidisciplinary and highly sensitive analytical tool benefited by the enhanced stability of a 4th generation storage ring.
+IMBUIA1 is the infrared (IR) beamline of the Brazilian Synchrotron Light Laboratory (LNLS) in operation at the Sirius storage ring.
+The beamline is a state-of-art resource comprising an experimental station dedicated to nanoscale synchrotron IR spectral-imaging (IMBUIA-nano) covering the entire mid-IR range.
+The design goal for IMBUIA was to provide a user-friendly, multidisciplinary and highly sensitive analytical tool benefited by the enhanced stability of a 4thgeneration storage ring.

-The IR extraction port (~5×5 mrad2) delivers a photon flux of ~3×1012 ph/s/0.1%bw/100 mA at 10 µm wavelength.
-Energy coverage is from 70 meV to 400 meV (18 – 3 µm) allowing analyses of organic and inorganic materials in general.
+The synchrotron IR extraction port (~5×5 mrad2) delivers a photon flux of ~3×1012 ph/s/0.1%bw/100 mA at 10 µm wavelength.
+Energy coverage is from 105 meV to 520 meV (12 – 2.4 µm) allowing analyses of organic and inorganic materials in general.
 Custom sample environments can be designed for specific experiments.

 1Infrared Multiscale Beamline for Ultra-resolved Imaging Applications